 Blue Streaks ALL MOUNTAIN | Grouse Mountain $250

-Students in this program must be able to ski or snowboard independently and if they cannot they will be asked to leave the program and we may not be able to place them into another program at that point.
-If you are unsure if this is a good fit, please call James to discuss before the registration day.
+Participants in this program must ski or snowboard independently.
+If they’re unable to do so, they may be asked to leave the program, and we may not be able to place them in another program at that time.
+If you’re unsure if this program suits you, feel free to call James @ 604-646-8277 or email firstname.lastname@example.org to discuss before registration day.

 TRAINING Saturdays Jan 14- Mar 4, 2023- 7:00am-12:00pm $250